superbenefit/knowledge-base/tags/consensus.md

 ---
 title: Consensus
-description: "Consensus" as it is used in Consensus based decision-making
+description: "Consensus", as it is used in Consensus based decision-making
 harvester:
 	- yeoro.eth
 curator:
-publish: true
+publish: "true"
-type: tag
+type: "tag"
 aliases:
   - "#consensus"
 tags:
-  - agreements
+  - "agreements"
-  - decisions
+  - "decisions"
 ---

 This is a definition of "consensus" as it is used in Consensus Based Decision-making.